cockroachdb/docs/_includes/v23.1/metric-names.md

 `capacity.reserved` | Capacity reserved for snapshots
 `capacity.used` | Used storage capacity
-`capacity` | Total storage capacity `changefeed.failures` | Total number of changefeed jobs which have failed `changefeed.running` | Number of currently running changefeeds, including sinkless `clock-offset.meannanos` | Mean clock offset with other nodes in nanoseconds `clock-offset.stddevnanos` | Std dev clock offset with other nodes in nanoseconds `cluster.preserve-downgrade-option.last-updated` | Unix timestamp of last updated time for cluster.preserve_downgrade_option
+`capacity` | Total storage capacity `changefeed.failures` | Total number of [changefeed jobs](show-jobs.html#show-changefeed-jobs) which have failed.
+`changefeed.running` | Number of currently running changefeeds, including sinkless.
+`clock-offset.meannanos` | Mean clock offset with other nodes in nanoseconds `clock-offset.stddevnanos` | Std dev clock offset with other nodes in nanoseconds `cluster.preserve-downgrade-option.last-updated` | Unix timestamp of last updated time for cluster.preserve_downgrade_option